Big-null/Life-is-Possible-Apps-workshop/Lecture/lecture-04/lecture-04-chinese.md

 let nums = 10;

 if(nums == 10){
-   console.log("I am a 10") // This line will printed
+   console.log("I am a 10") // This line will be printed }
-}
 else if(nums == 20){
     console.log("I am a 20")